Bobcat kittens adorably steal golf balls from a Colorado course in these must-see photos

 Nature as a “common thread”

-Townsend says he has worked as a photographer for 25 years.
-David and Lynn primarily photograph people, in their work capturing weddings, events and portraits.
+David says he has worked as a photographer for 25 years.
+He and Lynn primarily photograph people, in their work capturing weddings, events and portraits.

 They were once hired to take promotional photos for Woody Creek Distillery, which included shoots with the distillery’s “spokesdude” William H. Macy over two days in Aspen – “one of their favorites” on their résumé.